Control Bed Bugs in Bristol

 People go away on holiday, pick them up on luggage, and two to eight weeks later discover they are not alone at night!

-Another common cause is of infestation is where an adjoining property is affected, and the bed bugs migrate through the structure of the building.
+Another common cause is of an infestation is where an adjoining property is affected, and the bed bugs migrate through the structure of the building.

 Outbreaks caused by a neighbour who has the problem are the most difficult to eliminate because the person responsible may not care, and ultimately won’t pay for a solution either.